 The climb takes in total approximately 12 hours and gaining 1,700 meters.
 The steep slopes reach peaks of around 35 degrees.
 This makes the climb very difficult, and participants must have a very good level of fitness.

-Get in touch now to reserve your place on a 2-day guided ascent to the Cerro Eléctrico beginning in the mountain village of El Chaltén.
+Get in touch now to reserve your place on a 1-day guided ascent to the Cerro Eléctrico beginning in the mountain village of El Chaltén.

-Equipment list: backpack 50-60 litres, sleeping bag, insulating mattress, mountaineering boots, bottle or thermo flask 1 litre, synthetic underwear, 2 polar jackets, fleece jacket or wind stopper (heavy weight), puff jacket, wool or fleece hat, neck warmer, buff, or balaclava, sun cap, warm trousers and t-shirt, waterproof gloves, waterproof jacket & trousers (gore-tex), gaiters, extra socks and t-shirt, sunglasses & goggles, hygienic set, sun bloc & lip protection, headlamp, pocket knife, bivi sac, walking poles, light trekking shoes.
+Equipment list: backpack 50-60 litres, mountaineering boots, bottle or thermo flask 1 litre, synthetic underwear, 2 polar jackets, fleece jacket or wind stopper (heavy weight), puff jacket, wool or fleece hat, neck warmer, buff, or balaclava, sun cap, warm trousers and t-shirt, waterproof gloves, waterproof jacket & trousers (gore-tex), gaiters, extra socks and t-shirt, sunglasses & goggles, hygienic set, sun block & lip protection, headlamp, pocket knife, walking poles, light trekking shoes.

 Certified UIAGM-IFMGA Mountain Guide from Argentina.